TJ Friedl Preview, Player Props: Reds vs. Blue Jays

 Blue Jays Pitching Rankings

-- The 9.4 strikeouts per nine innings compiled by the Blue Jays pitching staff ranks fourth in the league.
+- The Blue Jays pitching staff ranks fourth in the league with a collective 9.4 strikeouts per nine innings.

-- The Blue Jays' 3.73 team ERA ranks first across all MLB pitching staffs.
+- The Blue Jays have the first-ranked team ERA across all MLB pitching staffs (3.71).

-- Blue Jays pitchers combine to allow 147 total home runs at a clip of 1.2 per game (to rank 18th in baseball).
+- The Blue Jays rank 17th in baseball in home runs surrendered (148 total, 1.2 per game).

-- In his most recent outing on Friday against the Chicago Cubs, the right-hander went 4 1/3 innings, giving up four earned runs while surrendering nine hits.
+- In his last appearance on Saturday, the righty threw six innings against the Chicago Cubs, allowing four earned runs while surrendering four hits.

 © 2023 Data Skrive.
 All rights reserved.